 If the User Location Information IE is included in the E-RAB MODIFICATION INDICATION message, the MME shall handle this information as specified in TS 23.401 [11].

+If the Security Result IE is included in the E-RAB to Be Modified Item IEs IE in the E-RAB MODIFICATION INDICATION message, it shall be considered by the MME as the new security status of the E-RAB.

 >>> NEXT CHANGE <<<